The Shady Side Of Tucker Carlson

 Tucker Carlson's commentary about underage children is arguably the most concerning.
 His remarks — which are disturbing, to give fair warning — address everything from the sexual assault of minors to the crimes of polygamist sect leader Warren Jeffs.

-On the topic of underage marriage, Carlson said during an August 2009 episode of The Bubba the Love Sponge Show (via Media Matters)," I just don't think it's the same thing exactly as pulling a child from a bus stop and sexually assaulting that child. ...
+On the topic of underage marriage, Carlson said during an August 2009 episode of "The Bubba the Love Sponge Show" (via Media Matters) that it wasn't as serious as random sexual assault.
+"I just don't think it's the same thing exactly as pulling a child from a bus stop and sexually assaulting that child," he argued. "...
 The rapist, in this case, has made a lifelong commitment to live and take care of the person, so it is a little different."
 Carlson did, however, continually claim to be "against" underage marriage.

+When discussing a case involving the repeated sexual assault of a 13-year-old boy by his 28-year-old teacher, Carlson, um, joked in part that predatory teachers like this were "doing a service to all 13-year-old girls by taking the pressure off."
 As for Warren Jeffs, Carlson said the former FLDS leader — who is in prison for two felony counts of sexual abuse against minor girls — "would be out on the street" if he made the laws.
-In addition to getting the facts about Jeffs' criminal case wrong, Carlson didn't apologize and said in statement that "anyone who disagrees" with his "views" can come on his show, according to a March 10, 2019 tweet.
+In addition to getting the facts about Jeffs' criminal case wrong, Carlson didn't apologize and said in statement that "anyone who disagrees with my views is welcome to come on [my show] and explain why," according to a March 2019 tweet.

 Where did Tucker Carlson get his science degree?

 Despite 56,000 Americans dying of COVID-19 at the time of his show in late April 2020, Tucker Carlson downplayed the coronavirus pandemic.
-"This new evidence means the virus is far less deadly, a full order of magnitude less deadly, that authorities first told us it was," he said (the Daily Beast).
+"This new evidence means the virus is far less deadly, a full order of magnitude less deadly, that authorities first told us it was," he said (via the Daily Beast).
 "At the same time, the same research suggests the virus is incredibly easy to spread between adults."

-He also downplayed the role of social distancing and nationwide lockdowns in stopping the spread, citing the disputed claims of two California doctors who suggested that the mortality rate of coronavirus infections is too low to justify the continuation of extreme quarantine measures.
+He also downplayed the role of social distancing and nationwide lockdowns in stopping the spread, citing the disputed claims of two California doctors who suggested that the mortality rate of coronavirus infections was too low to justify the continuation of extreme quarantine measures.
 "Six weeks later we are happy to say that curve has been flattened, but it's likely not because of the lockdowns," Carlson insisted, adding, "The virus just isn't nearly as deadly as we thought it was, all of us, including on this show.
 Everybody thought it was, but it turned out not to be."

 Tucker Carlson called CNN's Brooke Baldwin 'some airhead'

-In May 2020, CNN Newsroom host Brooke Baldwin interviewed California barbershop owner Juan Desmarais, who planned to reopen his three locations despite the state's stay-at-home order.
+In May 2020, "CNN Newsroom" host Brooke Baldwin interviewed California barbershop owner Juan Desmarais, who planned to reopen his three locations despite the state's stay-at-home order.
 Desmarais argued that his and his employees' livelihoods were "at stake."
 He also claimed he refused "to live in fear" of a virus that statistically wouldn't kill him.
 Baldwin, who is one of the many celebs who contracted coronavirus, pushed back.
 Desmarais replied, "You're a healthy young lady and you recovered from it.
 I'm a healthy young man and I'm gonna recover from it.
 I have no mitigating risks."

-The interview was rather contentious, but Desmarais was then invited on Tucker Carlson Tonight to discuss his reopening plans and his experience with Brooke Baldwin.
+The interview was rather contentious, but Desmarais was then invited on "Tucker Carlson Tonight" to discuss his reopening plans and his experience with Brooke Baldwin.
 "He was lectured by someone with a guaranteed income.
 Some airhead," Carlson said before introducing Desmarais, later telling Desmarais that he'd been "really struck by the pompous lecture that you received from one of their anchors yesterday.
 Someone who will not be out of work when you are out of work."

-"I think she does have a secure job, her hair looked amazing and I think she's not in the same boat as I am," Desmarais answered, adding that his three barbershops were "completely booked" and said he was fine to be "the scapegoat for the city."
+"I think she does have a secure job, her hair looked amazing, and I think she's not in the same boat as I am," Desmarais answered, adding that his three barbershops were "completely booked" and said he was fine to be "the scapegoat for the city."

-Tucker Carlson didn't take too kindly to what he called de Blasio's "hostile" rhetoric, and criticized the mayor for what he deemed as hypocrisy when it comes to the crowds de Blasio allows to gather (via the Washington Examiner).
+Tucker Carlson didn't take too kindly to what he called de Blasio's "hostile" rhetoric, and criticized the mayor for what he deemed as hypocrisy when it comes to the crowds de Blasio allowed to gather (via the Washington Examiner).
 He then criticized de Blasio's handling of the city's problem with homeless people taking refuge in the subway system, before introducing City Journal associate editor Seth Barron.
 "De Blasio is spiraling down.
 The city is in tremendous stress. ... [de Blasio's] only solution right now is to shut the subways down at night to force them off.
-That's an utter failure," Barron said, adding, "De Blasio's legacy is crumbling in front of him."
+That's an utter failure," Barron claimed, adding, "De Blasio's legacy is crumbling in front of him."

 Tucker Carlson called white supremacy a 'hoax'